Menu Close

 1. Download exportlut.1.35.zip.

-2. If you’re upgrading from a previous version of Export LUT, exit Lightroom and replace the existing exportlut.lrplugin folder with the new one extracted from the downloaded .zip.
+2. If you’re upgrading from a previous version of Export LUT, exit Lightroom, delete the existing exportlut.lrplugin folder, and relace it with the new one extracted from the downloaded .zip.
 Restart Lightroom and you’re done.

 3. If this is a new installation, extract the folder exportlut.lrplugin from the downloaded .zip and move it to a location of your choice.